raspberrypilearning/jam-worksheets/minecraft-tnt/minecraft-tnt.md

 The block ID for TNT is `46`.
 There are two types of TNT: unexplosive TNt and explosive TNT.
 You want explosive TNT.

-1. Build a solid cube of TNt.
+1. Build a solid cube of TNT.
 To get explosive TNT, you need to add a `1` to the end of your `setBlocks` line:

     ```python
     mc.setBlocks(x+1, y+1, z+1, x+11, y+11, z+11, 46, 1)